Birth Injury Lawyer in Fort Lauderdale

 Symptoms of Cerebral Palsy

-Children with cerebral palsy can suffer from numerous, lifelong symptoms
+Children with cerebral palsy can suffer from numerous, lifelong symptoms and complications, including:

 - Difficulty walking